 - Correcting non-security related bugs (e.g. new buttons for qubes manager)

 - Adding new features (e.g. GUI backup tool)

 Problems with traditional network-based update mechanisms

 Dom0 is the most trusted domain on Qubes OS, and for this reason we decided to design Qubes in such a way that Dom0 is not connected to any network.
-In fact only select domains can be connected to a network via so called network domains.
-There could also be more than one network domain, e.g. in case the user is connected to more than one physically or logically separated networks.
+In fact only certain domains can be connected to a network via so-called network domains.
+There can also be more than one network domain, e.g. in case the user is connected to more than one physically or logically separated networks.

 Keeping Dom0 not connected to any network makes it hard, however, to provide updates for software in Dom0.
 For this reason we have come up with the following mechanism for Dom0 updates, which minimizes the amount of untrusted input processed by Dom0 software: